Watts to amps calculator for single phase and 3 phase electricity

 ⚡ Power & Current Calculator

-This watts to amps calculator or reversal can helps engpocket friends to calculate both single phase and 3 phase just in seconds.
+This watts to amps calculator or reverse can help engpocket friends to calculate both single phase and 3 phase just in seconds.

 Watts vs Amps?
 Voltage?